 Creative Writing Workshops

-Waterford Youth Arts Creative Writing programme will be taking place this term on Saturday up at St. Patrick's Gateway and Waterford Central Library.
+Waterford Youth Arts Creative Writing programme will take place this term on Saturdays at the Waterford Central Library.
 This is the only programme of its kind in Ireland, catering to young writers aged from 7 to 18, and members have been recipients of the Sean Dunne Young Poets Award and the Hot Press ‘Write Here, Write Now’ competition.

-The programme has developed over the last number of years, and has hosted a number of highly respected writers and poets: Dave Lordan, Stephen James Smith, Mark Roper and Billy Roche to name but a few.
-The group have been involved in the annual Waterford Writers Weekend since 2010 which allows them to showcase their work and celebrate the talent of our young writers.
+The programme has developed over the last number of years and has hosted a number of highly respected writers and poets: Dave Lordan, Stephen James Smith, Mark Roper, and Billy Roche, to name but a few.
+The group has been involved in the annual Waterford Writers Weekend since 2010, allowing them to showcase their work and celebrate the talent of our young writers.